The Practitioner Difference

 Operations First

 Document what you actually do.
 Define how clients move through your process.
-Build the system on paper before you build it anywhere else.
+Build the system before you build anything else.

 • 02